patternfly/patternfly-react/packages/react-charts/src/components/ChartTheme/examples/ChartTheme.md

 </div>
 ```

-### Custom colors
+### Custom color scale

-This demonstrates an alternate way of applying custom colors to individual charts.
+This demonstrates an alternate way of applying a custom color scale and fill colors to individual charts.

 ```js
 import React from 'react';